Howard Community College: History

 In 1966, Howard Community College was founded by the Board of Education in Howard County and formally authorized by the Howard County Commissioners Charles E. Miller, J. Hubert Black, and David W. Force.
-The board recommended that the college would operate under a separate budget than the school system.
-The first HCC board would be drawn from the current state appointed county school board.
+The board recommended that the college operate under a separate budget than the school system.
+The first HCC board was drawn from the current state-appointed county school board.
 HCC was approved as the State of Maryland's 14th community college in late 1967.

 The school was built on a prehistoric Native American settlement which became the site of the Dieker farm, which was later inherited by Gustave Basler's (1858-1938) wife Dora Dieker.
 Alfred Christian Bassler sold his share of his father's 400 acre Cedar Lane farm to Community Research and Development to be the site of the project; the sale included a trade of land in Clarksville off of Shepherd Lane.
-His family home, barn, granaries and silos were demolished in 1969.
+His family home, barn, granaries, and silos were demolished in 1969.
 A groundbreaking ceremony in June 1969 began construction on 119 acre in the heart of the planned community of Columbia that, at the time, was just beginning to take shape.
-In October 1970, the first classes took place in a new structure called the Learning Resources Center, now the James Clark Jr. Library Building, with 10 full-time faculty and just over 600 full-time students attending classes in HCC's nine credit programs.
+In October 1970, the first classes took place in a new structure called the Learning Resources Center, now the James Clark Jr. Library Hall, with 10 full-time faculty and just over 600 full-time students attending classes in HCC's nine credit programs.

-HCCs first president was Dr. Alfred J. Smith Jr, former dean of faculty at Corning Community College, hired in June 1969.
+HCC's first president was Alfred J. Smith Jr, former dean of faculty at Corning Community College, who was hired by HCC in June 1969.
 In 1973, he signed a five-year contract to remain as president.
-In 1976, Smith faced scrutiny for accounting expense allowances from the County which funded 35% of operational costs.
+In 1976, Smith faced scrutiny for accounting expense allowances from the county which funded 35% of operational costs.
 Dwight Burrill took the role of dean in 1981, serving for seventeen years.
-In 1980, the Columbia Film Society moves to the HCC performing arts center for weekend movies.
+In 1980, the Columbia Film Society moved to the HCC performing arts center for weekend movies.